‘Meno-Pot’ Belly and Morning Proteins: When, Not Just What, You Eat Matters

 So, how do you easily pack dozens of grams of protein into your first meal of the day?

 Tip Number 1: Smoothies made with protein powders are a fast and delicious option.
 Perrine calls them the “secret weapon that makes every day a fat-burning day!”
-(Looking for a high-quality product to buy?
-Check out our top protein powder picks.)
+(Click through to discover the best protein powders for women over 50 and the best protein powders for women over 60.)

 Tip Number 2: Opt to fill your breakfast plate with other top food sources, like eggs (6 grams each), Greek yogurt (17 grams per 6 ounces), cottage cheese (12 grams per ½ cup), oatmeal (6 grams per cup) and nut butter (8 grams per 2 tablespoons).

-To learn more, checkout Stephen Perrine’s new book, The Whole Body Reset (Buy from Amazon, $16.39).
+To learn more, checkout Stephen Perrine’s book, The Whole Body Reset (Buy from Amazon, $16.39).

 Even in the dark theater, Pam Hambach, 62, felt the eyes of everyone in attendance as she shifted back and forth, trying to shoehorn her body into the too-tight seat.
 As the tension built, she wondered, How did I let myself get to that point?